arcanis/clipanion/README.md

   - Short options without arguments are always either true, undefined, or a number
   - Short options with arguments are always either a string or undefined
   - Long options without arguments are always either true, false, or undefined
-  - Long options with arguments are always either a string, null, or undefined
+  - Long options with arguments are always either an array of strings, a string, null, or undefined
   - Combinations of short and long options can be of any type at least one of them accepts

 ## Default command